I want to talk to you about a topic that’s near and dear to my heart —

 Do you want to discover 5 Proven Email Marketing Secrets to create profitable emails that are opened and read?
 Click Here to Learn More!

-Vitaly Grinblat is lead copywriter at Elite Marketing PRO and also a serial entrepreneur, a husband and a father of 3 girls.
-Before joining Elite Marketing PRO, he spent over 10 years in direct sales as Top Producer selling Millions of Dollars in financial services products face-to-face, as well as recruiting agents into his business.
+Vitaly Grinblat is the lead copywriter at Elite Marketing PRO and also a serial entrepreneur, a husband, and a father of 3 girls.
+Before joining Elite Marketing PRO, he spent over 10 years in direct sales as a Top Producer selling Millions of Dollars in financial services products face-to-face, as well as recruiting agents into his business.
 In 2005 he decided to jump ship and go online.

 Since then, he’s created a number of info-products, generated tens of thousands of leads personally, and has written sales copy that has produced near 8-figures in sales for himself and a select few clients.